With large protruding eyes, the telescope eye goldfish is nothing if not distinctive. But, how much do you know about this striking fish?

 Of course, other telescope eye goldfish (including black moors) are the ideal tank mates, but other slow-moving fancy goldfish with handicaps also work out well, for instance, bubble eye goldfish, celestial eye goldfish, and lionhead goldfish.

-Video: A Close Look at the Telescope Eye Goldfish
+Video: A Look at the Telescope Eye Goldfish

 If you want to see the telescope eye goldfish in action, check out the video below.
 Note this isn’t their usual tank – this would be too small for the amount of fish in there.
 The maker of the video states they usually live in a 127-gallon “tub”/indoor pond.

-Telescope eye goldfish may have a unique appearance – with their protruding eyes – but they do have some specific care requirements because of this, so you shouldn’t take one on before carefully considering whether you can meet their needs.
+Telescope eye goldfish may have a unique appearance – with their protruding eyes – but they do have some specific needs because of this, so you shouldn’t take one on before carefully considering whether you can meet their needs.

 And, don’t forget, your new aquatic pal could live for 20 years, so you must be prepared to be in it for the long-haul.